Should You Use a Personal Loan to Pay Taxes?

 Another penalty applies if your tax payment doesn’t go through.
 For bounced tax payments of $1,250 or more, the IRS will charge a 2% penalty.
 For bounced tax payments below that, the IRS will charge the amount due or $25, whichever is less.

 Alternatives to personal loans to pay off your taxes

-If you can’t afford to pay your tax bill but don’t think a personal loan is a good fit for you, you can consider these alternative options:
+If you need tax debt relief but don’t think a personal loan is a good fit for you, you can consider these alternative options:

 Apply for an IRS payment plan

 The IRS offers both short and long payment plans if you can’t afford your taxes.
 Eligibility depends on how much you owe, and both plans come with penalties and interest that accrue daily until your tax debt is paid in full.